anoobishnoob/Future-Project-Ideas/README.md

 # Android apps
 just various Android apps for both fun and learning.

-# Hamilton Rating Scale for Depression (17-items)
-Make an android app for this, and maybe store personal results in a database, and also maybe be exportable and such link to what I want to use https://www.outcometracker.org/library/HAM-D.pdf

 # app that creates a half life of various drugs, and show you how long till you will most likely be sober
 thought of this as a funny idea